Change Expectations > Change Technology > Change Healthcare

 > MORE NEWS

-How can we better use medical devices to improve the safety of medical care?
+The Challenge: How can we better use medical devices to improve the safety of medical care?

-Our team is working to develop sharable databases, tools, and applications that will enable a broader community of researchers and manufacturers to implement medical device interoperability.
+Our team is working to develop sharable databases, open-source tools, and applications that will enable a broader community of researchers and manufacturers to implement secure medical device interoperability.
 We have taken a multi-faceted approach to reduce key barriers to achieving interoperability, including:

 • Elicitation, analysis, and modeling of clinical use cases and system engineering requirements for an open architecture instantiation of ICE as a platform and “ecosystem”